doakey3/Bligify/README.md

 ###FPS Adjustment

-Set the scene fps to the new value.
+Sets the scene fps to the new value.
 This function will also add speed modifiers so that the clips play at the same speed.
+To use this, first select all the strips that will be part of the animated GIF and click the FPS Adjust button.

 ###Render GIF